giphahne/textgrid-to-csv/README.md

 # Bubble Tracker Data

-This simple example app uses webhooks to get notified of new Markdown files in Dropbox.
-It then converts all Markdown files it sees to HTML.
+This simple example app uses Dropbox webhooks to convert/clean data (amb: insert better description here)

 Read more about webhooks and this example on [the Dropbox developers site](https://www.dropbox.com/developers/webhooks/tutorial).

 ## Running the sample yourself

-You can also just set the required environment variables (using `.env_sample` as a guide) and run the app directly with `python app.py`.
+You can just set the required environment variables (using `.env_sample` as a guide) and run the app directly with `python app.py`.

 ## Deploy on Heroku